 Just like our pumpkin carving that year, autumn around these parts waits to settle in until mid-October, or even the beginning of November some years.
 Although the calendar calls September 23 the first day of fall, we still wear shorts clear through the end of October to deal with the 80° temperatures!

-Even though it doesn’t really fell like pumpkin season until right around Halloween where I live, I think that cookie season is all year round… So I baked a few batches of these Pumpkin Pie Chocolate Chip Oatmeal Cookies as a compromise!
+Even though it doesn’t really fell like pumpkin season until right around Halloween where I live, I think that cookie season is all year round… So I baked a few batches of these Healthy Pumpkin Chocolate Chip Oatmeal Cookies as a compromise!
 They’re soft and chewy—not cakey at all—and they just might be my favorite cookie recipe yet!

 Have you tried any of my other clean eating oatmeal cookie recipes?
 They’re the most popular recipes on my blog—and for a good reason!
-All of the cookies are extremely soft and chewy, but they’re made with entirely wholesome ingredients and contain absolutely no butter, refined flour or sugar.
+All of these cookies are extremely soft and chewy, but they’re made with entirely wholesome ingredients and contain absolutely no butter, refined flour or sugar.
 Countless readers have called them the best cookies they’ve ever made!

 Just like all of those recipes, this one starts with whole wheat flour and instant oats.
 Remember, instant oats are not the ones sold in the individual flavored packets!
 Instant oats are also called quick cooking or minute oats, and they’re sold right next to the old-fashioned oats in large canisters.
 You can also make your own from old-fashioned oats—see the Notes section beneath the recipe to find out how!

 Now for one final note… These cookies do not spread while baking, so you must flatten the cookie dough to your desired thickness and width before popping the tray in the oven.
-I use these mini silicone spatulas to flatten (aren’t they adorable??) because the cookie dough is somewhat wet and will stick to your hands.
-Then press a few extra chocolate chips into their tops, bake, and…
+I use these mini spatulas to flatten (aren’t they adorable??) because the cookie dough is somewhat wet and will stick to your hands.
+Then press a few extra chocolate chips into their tops, bake, and enjoy!

-Pumpkin Pie Chocolate Chip Oatmeal Cookies | | Print |
+Healthy Pumpkin Chocolate Chip Oatmeal Cookies

-- ¾ cup (90g) whole wheat or gluten-free* flour (measured correctly)
+- ¾ cup (90g) whole wheat flour or gluten-free* flour (measured like this)

 - 2 tsp ground cinnamon